sparks-baird/xtal2png/reports/paper.md

 symmetry, and atomic elements and coordinates which are each scaled individually according to the information type.
 An upscaled version of the PNG image and a legend of the representation are given in \autoref{fig:example-and-legend}.
-Due to the encoding of numerical values as grayscale PNG images (allowable values are integers between 0 and 255), a round-off error is present during a single round of encoding and decoding.
+Due to the encoding of numerical values as PNG images (allowable values are integers between 0 and 255), a round-off error is present during a single round of encoding and decoding.
 An example comparing an original vs. decoded structure is given in
 \autoref{fig:original-decoded}.